samapriya/awesome-gee-community-datasets/docs/projects/soilprop.md

 #### Soil Texture Palette
 Palettes have been created for variable types and a palette for Soil Texture is included below.
 Some palettes include rgb values and can be converted in hex codes for each variable type.
-These can be extraced from the app page and a few are included in the sample code.
+These can be extracted from the app page and a few are included in the sample code.

 <center>